MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/multiple-funding-sources-item-req.md

 ---
 title: Item requirements for project contracts with multiple funding sources
-description: This topic provides information about how to configure and use Item requirements with multiple funding sources.
+description: This topic provides information about how to configure and use item requirements with multiple funding sources.
 author: sigitac
 ms.date: 05/04/2022
 ms.topic: article